 Easier said than done.

-Smart packing is a real challenge.
+Smart packing of a backpack is a real challenge.
 Nevertheless, it so much easier to be master of the mess when you pack in units.
-Like this, you’ll be able to separate things in unities to relocate them easier and faster.
+Like this, you’ll be able to separate things to relocate them easier and faster.
+For example, we had a toiletry bag, a bag for underwear and socks, a bag for our beach stuff, one for electronics, etc..

 Still, you need to figure out what needs to be reached when and where.
-This is an individual problem each backpacker has to find out himself or herself.
+Don’t worry if you don’t know this advance – that’s learning by doing.

 5. the right credit card